alphagov/pp-development/README.md

 ## Routing from your local machine to your VM

 - Each backdrop app runs on its own local port ie 3038, 3039.
-- From inside the VM, you can access apps directly at ie localhost:3038
+- From inside the VM, you can access apps directly at ie `localhost:3038`
-- From outside the VM, requests to port 80 are routed to the correct app based on domain name, HTTP method and URL.
+- From outside the VM, you can use the `perfplat.dev` domain ie `www.perfplat.dev`
-- Note the IP of your VM as defined in ``Vagrantfile``.
-It's worth confirming by running ``ifconfig`` inside the VM.
-- Add a hostname entry to your local machine's ``/etc/hosts`` file which maps that IP to a domain name understood by the apps, eg:
-  ``10.0.0.100    admin.perfplat.dev``
-- Now you can access ie ``http://admin.perfplat.dev``
-- Note that the hostname you choose in the ``/etc/hosts`` file affects the routing to the app: if you see "Bad Gateway" messages it's a clue that your hostname could be wrong.